 Oktoberfest: The Arizona Center for Germanic Cultures doesn't have a dedicated home yet, but they do have one of the more popular festivals in the Valley - and for good reason.
 Those who can't make the trip to Germany for the real thing can enjoy a taste of Deutschland in Phoenix.

-ZooLights: A delight for children, ZooLights brings Christmas to the animals - and affords kids a chance to catch a glimpse of the animals who are a little more lively at night.
+ZooLights: A delight for children, ZooLights brings Christmas to the animals - and affords kids a chance to catch a glimpse of the animals that are a little more lively at night.

-Arizona International Auto Show: This is the big one!
-Grander than World of Wheels, the Arizona International Auto Show brings car enthusiasts - and their eye-catching antiques - to Phoenix for the largest auto show in the Valley.
+Arizona International Auto Show: Grander than World of Wheels, the Arizona International Auto Show brings car enthusiasts - and their eye-catching antiques - to Phoenix for the largest auto show in the Valley.

 Lantern Lore: The Arizona Historical Society Museum at Papago Park hosts a fireside storytelling event every December.
 Kids can enjoy hot chocolate, spiced cider, and tales concerning Arizona's native cultures.

-Scottsdale Fantasy of Lights: Scottsdale comes alive with the spirit of Christmas each December - not to mention thousands upon thousands of lights.
+Scottsdale Fantasy of Lights: Scottsdale comes alive with the spirit of Christmas each December.
 You can drive, but to get a full appreciation for the light displays in historic downtown Scottsdale, plan on walking a bit.